 Do you have to give those up?

 You do NOT have to give up your morning cup of coffee or your nightly dark chocolate square(s).
 Coffee, dark chocolate and gluten-free alcohol are all considered Paleo … in moderation, of course.
 However, because caffeine has negative effects on the body, Dr. Cordain (founder of the Paleo diet movement) recommends skipping coffee all together to get the most out of your Paleo lifestyle.
-Alcohol, even the gluten-free variety, should also be limited, if not entirely cut out, to excel on the Paleo diet.
+Alcohol, even the gluten-free variety, should also be limited, if not entirely cut out, to excel on the Paleo meal plan.

 Paleo Diet Plan Menu and Meal Planning

-Based on the rules discussed above, here is a sample menu for a typical day eating on the Paleo diet plan.
+Based on the rules discussed above, here is a sample Paleo diet menu for a typical day eating on the Paleo diet plan.
 You will also find suggestions for Paleo-friendly foods to add to your grocery list.